htlin222/garden/content/Drugs and toxins that cause acute liver failure.md

 ---
 title: Drugs and toxins that cause acute liver failure
 ---
-# Drugs and toxins that cause acute liver failure
+s and toxins that cause acute liver failure

 (nearly 80% of cases in U.S.; Gastro 2015;148:1353, Clin Liver Dis 2017;21:151)